'Denying the known truth' leads to absurdity, spiritual and mental blindness

 Neglect of the principle through which we understand other things – either due to our will turning away from the consideration of this principle, or through being culpably distracted by what one loves more than attending to this principle.
 Either of these are actual sins.

-Those who deny the known truth are either turning away from the principle in the third point above (whether through an aversion to reality itself, or by an immoderate commitment to the preconceived ideas through which they wrongly choose to perceive reality) – or they are being punished for sin.
+Those who deny the known truth are either turning away from the principle in the third point above (whether through an aversion to reality itself, or by an immoderate commitment to the preconceived ideas through which they wrongly choose to perceive reality) – or they are being punished for some other sin sin.

 These cherished a priori ideas are often related to matters of faith, but are wrongly understood.